 An Insolvency Trustee at A. Farber & Partners recently worked on a case involving an individual who was under pressure from the Canada Revenue Agency (CRA).
 When this client first came to see us, she was self-employed with a complex situation involving tax liens registered on her personal assets, as well as against her farm.
 In fact, her assets were fully encumbered by CRA liens.

 The client was under pressure from the CRA to sell her farm and assets to pay her tax debt, which she didn’t want to do.
 This was causing her immense stress.
-The stress and pressure lead her to come to A. Farber & Partners for a free one hour consultation.
+The stress and pressure lead her to come to A. Farber & Partners for a free consultation.
 She met with an Insolvency Trustee, to discuss all of her available debt relief options.

 In her complex situation, the best option was a Division I proposal.
 The major difference between a Division I proposal and a Division II proposal (commonly known as a Consumer Proposal) is that in a Division I proposal, total debts, excluding any debts secured by the individual’s principal residence, are more than $250,000.